The Strokes: Angles (2009–2011)

 The Strokes confirmed that they would be headlining the Isle of Wight Festival, Lollapalooza, Roskilde Festival, Hurricane Festival, Splendour in the Grass, Rockness, Outside Lands Music and Arts Festival, On The Bright Side, and Austin City Limits Music Festival in 2010.
-Additionally, the Strokes were announced as the 2011 headliner for the Coachella Valley Music and Arts Festival and the New Orleans Jazz & Heritage Festival in May, Festival Internacional de Benicàssim, Oxegen, Paléo, Peace & Love and Super Bock Super Rock in July, and Reading Festival and Summer Sonic in August.
+Additionally, The Strokes were announced as the 2011 headliner for the Coachella Valley Music and Arts Festival and the New Orleans Jazz & Heritage Festival in May, Festival Internacional de Benicàssim, Oxegen, Paléo, Peace & Love and Super Bock Super Rock in July, and Reading Festival and Summer Sonic in August.
 They were also sub-headliners to Pulp at Leeds Festival during the bank holiday weekend in August.
 On June 9, 2010, at Dingwalls London, England, the band played a secret show under the name 'Venison' to a crowd of just 487.
 This was their first live gig since October 2006.
 The band did not play any new material.

 The lead single from the new album, "Under Cover of Darkness", was released on February 9, 2011.
-The 7" was officially released on March 1, 2011, and contained another track from Angles, "You're So Right", as the B-side, followed by the album on March 18, 2011.
+The 7" was officially released on March 1, 2011, and contained another track from Angles, "You're So Right", as the B-side, followed by the album on March 18, 2011.In mid-March 2011, an interview with ShortList magazine revealed that The Strokes had already begun working on their fifth studio album.
+However, sessions were delayed due to the mixing process of Angles.
+Julian Casablancas and Nick Valensi both confirmed that there was material in the works as well as plenty of leftover material.
+Frontman Julian Casablancas claimed that the band was eager to begin working on new material and were already supposed to, but it took longer than expected to master Angles.

 "Taken for a Fool" was confirmed as the second single, which was sent to U.S. radio on May 24, 2011.
-On June 9, the Strokes announced that a music video for "Taken For a Fool" was in the works, and that it is directed by Laurent Briet.
+On June 9, The Strokes announced that a music video for "Taken For a Fool" was in the works, and that it would be directed by Laurent Briet.
 They revealed that the music video should be finished by the end of the month.
 The Strokes put out the music video for "Taken For a Fool" on July 8, 2011.
-In mid-March 2011, an interview with ShortList magazine revealed that the Strokes had already begun working on their fifth studio album.
-However, sessions were delayed due to the mixing process of Angles.
-Julian Casablancas and Nick Valensi both confirmed that there was material in the works as well as plenty of leftover material.
-Frontman Julian Casablancas claimed that the band was eager to begin working on new material and were already supposed to, but it took longer than expected to master Angles.